Jazzinghen/Jazzinghen-Dev/_pages/projects.md

 ![alt text](/assets/images/OHR_Gameplay.jpg "OHR and Radiant Square gameplay")

-Game and physical controller prototypoes created together with Adriano Siesser, Andrea Conci, Raul Masu and Zeno Menestrina.
+Game and physical controller prototypes created together with Adriano Siesser, Andrea Conci, Raul Masu and Zeno Menestrina.
 "OHR" is a game created to explore different modalities of play, both classical and tangible, powered by Unity3D and a custom-built hardware interface called "Radiant Square (Radiant2)".
 I participated in every phase of